 It can hold you back even if you know deep down that you want to press on, which is why you will want to dig deep to find an idea that piques your interest.

-You don’t have to have it all figured out before you even start; all you are looking for here is an idea for what you can do that sparks a sense of excitement or creativity.
+You don’t have to have it all figured out before you even start.

 Ask yourself the following questions to gather some ideas: